What is no dig gardening?

 Perennial weeds can be weakened and sometimes eliminated by mulching to exclude all light, most effective in the growing season.
 I find that two applications of cardboard for ten weeks each will (say starting in March) kills all annual weeds, creeping buttercup, nearly all dandelions and all grasses except for couch, which needs either another four to six weeks cover or careful extraction with a trowel.
 Mulching with compost as well helps to bring any remaining perennial roots up closer to the surface, easier to pull or extract, although bindweed needs persistent removal to weaken its far reaching roots.

-No dig, but add organic matter
+No dig, but do add organic matter

 - Instead of disturbing soil by digging, add organic matter to its surface, to encourage the organisms that contribute to soil structure and fertility.